-- The right for Complainants and Respondents to be treated equitably by the University which includes providing remedies to a Complainant where a determination of responsibility for Prohibited Conduct has been made against the Respondent, and by following a grievance process that complies with this policy; - The right to a fair, impartial, proceeding that begins promptly and is completed within reasonably prompt timeframes; - The right to a resolution process that is consistent with the University's policies, transparent to the Complainant and Respondent, and in which the burden of proof and of gathering evidence rests with the University and not the Parties;
+- The right for Complainants and Respondents to be treated equitably by the University which includes providing remedies to a Complainant where a determination of responsibility for Prohibited Conduct has been made against the Respondent, and by following a grievance process that complies with this policy; - The right to a fair, impartial, proceeding that begins promptly and is completed within reasonably prompt timeframes;

-- The right to an Advisor of the Party's choosing during the grievance process.
+- The right to a resolution process that is consistent with the University's policies, transparent to the Complainant and Respondent, and in which the burden of proof and of gathering evidence rests with the University and not the Parties; - The right to an Advisor of the Party's choosing during the grievance process.
 If a Party does not have an Advisor present at a Title-IX related hearing, the University will provide without fee or charge, an Advisor of the University's choice; - The right to reasonable accommodations during any hearing, such as not being in the same room as the other Party; - The right to an objective evaluation of all relevant evidence-including both inculpatory and exculpatory evidence-and provide that credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness; - The right to a determination regarding responsibility made at the conclusion of the resolution process and that the University makes no prior presumption of responsibility regarding the Respondent prior to a finding; - The right not to be retaliated against for filing a Complaint and/or for participating in an Informal or Formal Resolution Process.

-c.
-Dismissal of complaint
+C. Dismissal of Complaint

 If the Complainant files a formal complaint, the Title IX Coordinator, or designee, will review the complaint.
-Complaints that do not rise to the level of a violation of this policy or did not occur within the context of a University program or activity, or within the United States, will be dismissed or will refer the complaint as appropriate.
+Complaints that do not rise to the level of a violation under Title IX or did not occur within the context of a University program or activity, or within the United States, will be dismissed.
+Dismissed complaints relating to prohibited conduct under this policy will proceed under the appropriate institutionally established grievance procedure.